New K-dramas to watch in 2026

 Image adapted from: Asian Wiki

 We love a good forced-to-be-in-close-proximities-even-though-we-hate-each-other type plot in K-dramas, and Our Universe will be giving us all the amazing bickerings, slow burn, whoops-I’m-in-love-with-you moments real soon.
 Thrown together by tragedy, two mismatched in-laws become reluctant co-parents to their orphaned nephew, and as they learn to raise him together, unexpected love slowly grows.
-But of course, there’ll be the complications by emotions like grief and unspoken feelings.
+But of course, there’ll be complications from emotions like grief and unspoken feelings.

 Main cast: Bae In Hyuk as Son Tae Hyung, Roh Jeong Eui as Woo Hyun Jin